-This policy is/wa as effective: This policy is new.
-Please review the policy in its entirety This policy replaces the following policy(s): MTL # Policy Name: ☐ This policy I nas been revised.
-Please see below for the type of revision: This is a significant policy revision.
-Please review this policy in its entirety.
-This is a minor policy revision: (List page number & summary of change): A policy form has been revised: (List form, page number and summary of change): 1
+This policy is/was effective: 09/13/2024 ☐ This policy is new.
+Please review the policy in its entirety ☐ This policy replaces the following policy(s): MTL # Policy Name: □ This policy has been revised.
+Please see below for the type of revision: \square This is a significant policy revision.
+Please review this policy in its entirety. ☑ This is a minor policy revision: (List page number & summary of change): Pages 2-3 Minor revisions for clarity; no changes to policy requirements for staff ☐ A policy form has been revised: (List form, page number and summary of change): $\ \square$ This policy has been reviewed for statewide compliance.